Fox2Code/FoxMagiskModuleManager/README.md

 ## Repositories Available

-The app currently use these three repo as it's module sources, with it's benefits and drawback:
+The app currently use these two repos as module sources, each with their own benefits and drawback:
 (Note: Each module repo can be disabled in the settings of the app)
-(Note²: I do not own or monitor any of the repo, **download at your own risk**)
+(Note²: I do not own or actively monitor any of the repos or modules, **download at your own risk**)

 #### [https://github.com/Magisk-Modules-Alt-Repo](https://github.com/Magisk-Modules-Alt-Repo)
 - Accepting new modules [here](https://github.com/Magisk-Modules-Alt-Repo/submission)